LexGLUE: A Benchmark Dataset for Legal Language Understanding in English: Other Tasks and Datasets Considered

 \item Annotations may include semi-redacted text (e.g., ``\underline{ }, 1996'' for \emph{Agreement Date}), or even fully redacted text (e.g., ``\underline{ }'' for \emph{Parties}).
-This practice secures () information in public filings, but the scope of the examined task is to process everyday business contracts, hence such cases could have been excluded. \end{itemize}
+This practice may be necessary to hide sensitive information, but for the purposes of a benchmark dataset such cases could have been excluded. \end{itemize}

 The points above, which seem to require revisiting the annotations of CUAD, and the very low F1 scores of all models led us to exclude CUAD from LexGLUE.
 We also note that there is related work covering similar topics, such as Contract Element Extraction \cite{Chalkidis2017Jurix}, Contractual Obligation Extraction \cite{chalkidis-etal-2018-obligation}, and Contractual Provision Classification \cite{tuggener-etal-2020-ledgar}, where models perform much better (in terms of accuracy), relying on simpler (separate) more carefully designed tasks and much bigger datasets.
 Thus we believe that the points mentioned above, which blur the task definition of CUAD and introduce noise, and the limited (compared to larger datasets) number of annotations strongly affect the performance of the models on CUAD, underestimating their true potential.